getzep/docs.getzep.com/docs/sdk/chat_history/messages.md

 Messages must be added to sessions using [`Memories`](memories.md).

-Currently, updating message content is not supported.
-You may, however, update a message's metadata.

 ## Get a Specific Message from a Session

 To retrieve a specific message from a session, you can use the `get_session_message` method.
 Here are examples in Python and TypeScript: